jackbashed/Automatic-Bing-Search-for-Microsoft-Rewards/README.md

 # Automatic-Bing-Search-for-Microsoft-Rewards

 More indepth tutorial below.
 Otherwise if your lazy just read this.
 Install Opn.
 Install Node.js .
+Run it.
+"node BingGitHub.js"

 This is a automatic bing search for Microsoft.
 Using this it will be able to search automatically for you within seconds.
 This allows you to finish your microsoft rewards with the tap of a button.